tngus4334/tngus4334/README.md

 ## 🤭I'm interested in
-- 🍸Cocktail
+- 🍸Cocktail : I got a certificate of Craftsman Bartende
-- ⛰Hiking
-- 🍳Cooking
+- 🍳Cooking : My best dish is sweet and sour pork
-- 🎧️DJing
+- 🎧️DJing : I once did a DJ performance in a club
 <br>

 ## 🚀Main Skill Set